Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 You've probably seen the term "DTO" a couple of times now.
 A DTO, or Data Transfer Object, is a class whose only purpose is to hold information and transfer the information between different places.
 Let's go through the process of creating a new Notes DTO.

-If you look in com.codeforcommunity.dto, you can see some of the classes that have been created for DTOs.
+If you look in `com.codeforcommunity.dto`, you can see some of the classes that have been created for DTOs.
 You'll notice a couple of other packages for groups of DTO types, as well as an `ApiDto` abstract class, which deals with defining DTO validation for incoming data.
 The DTO we're about to create, which will deal with handling incoming note JSON objects, will utilize `ApiDto` for ensuring some of the properties we guaranteed in